zahur76/MilestoneProject_2/README.md

 ![Image of card grid system](assets/doc/grid.png)

-The card grid system forms the main part of the site whereby the user can select a pair of cards for comparison.
+The card grid system forms the main part of the site whereby the user can click on tiles to select a pair of cards for comparison.
 The design also includes a hover effect to assist the user is knowing which card will be selected.

 ### Control buttons and counter